LUMC/EfDS/README.md

 ## Schedule

 The schedule given below might change:
   - The primary source for lecture, exam and retake dates/locations is **Essentials for Data Science** course `4433EDASCY` schedule at https://rooster.universiteitleiden.nl/.
-Here the dates are manually copied and errors are possible.
+The dates on this page are manually copied and may lag behind.
   - The order/content of the future lectures might be adjusted.
   - The dates of the assignments and the group assignment might be adjusted if order of the lectures changes.